<img alt="" src="https://secure.agile-company-365.com/798703.png" style="display:none;">

-Accelerated Settlements: T+1 settlement challenges | Gresham
+Accelerated settlements: T+1 settlement challenges | Gresham

 The financial industry is marching towards T+1 settlements, but the evolution of accelerated settlements isn’t anything new.
 For decades, firms have been striving to reduce the number of failed trades and related settlement frustrations.
 Advances in IT and operations have laid much of the groundwork for a new era for settlement, but challenges remain, especially for buy-side firms.